 Like with a joint current account, there are risks involved when opening a savings account with someone.
 For example, if your partner takes money out of the account and spends it on something you’re not happy with, you won’t necessarily be able to get the money back.

-Taking out a joint loan or another form of joint debt, can be useful for paying for something you need quickly – if you don’t have time to save up for it.
+Taking out a joint loan or another form of joint debt can be useful for paying for something you need quickly if you don’t have time to save up for it.

 When you borrow money together, your credit history will also be linked.
-This means if you decide to borrow money in the future, in your own name, the lender can take into account the other person’s credit score as well as your own.
+This means if you borrow money in the future, in your own name, the lender can take into account the other person’s credit score as well as your own.

 You don’t need to merge all your finances if you don’t want to, or feel you’re not ready.

-You can also start slowly, perhaps by keeping your individual current accounts and using a joint account as a place to pay bills from.
+You can also start slowly, perhaps by keeping your own current accounts and using a joint account as a place to pay bills from.
 If you do want to merge your money, or some of it, opening a joint bank account may be a good next step.